amandhakad4u/AssistiveVision/README.md

 The webcam feed will be displayed in a window.
 Captions of the current scene will be generated and read aloud.
-The program continuously updates the description based on the visual changes in the environment.
+The program continuously updates the description based on visual changes in the environment.
 Contributing
 Contributions are welcome!
 If you find a bug or have ideas for improvements, please feel free to: